juliandunne1234/pands-project-2020/README.md

 ## Step 4:Writing Analysis.py

 1. Output a summary of each variable to a single text file.
+Write to a file named iris_variable_summary.txt using the .describe() method.

 1. Save a Histogram of each variable to png files.